Understanding tail-spend management

 What is the real cost and potential savings?

-If you allow your organization to spend that 20% of total spend with little or no sourcing support and with little focus on the large number of invoices involved, clearly that will result in paying higher prices.
+If you allow your organisation to spend that 20% of total spend with little or no sourcing support and with little focus on the large number of invoices involved, clearly that will result in paying higher prices.

 But if Procurement and Finance tackle the challenges together they can deliver significant savings in terms of both reduced unit prices and process improvements – both of which free up money and valuable time.